Menu

 Illustration for Do plastic food containers release nanoplastics into hot water and drinks?

-Do plastic food containers release nanoplastics into hot water and drinks?
+Do polypropylene food containers release nanoplastics into hot water?

 Based on 1 peer-reviewed studykitchen